Dilane Bakwa

-Dilane Ros-Anderson Bakwa (born 26 August 2002) is a French professional footballer who plays as winger for club Nottingham Forest.
+Dilane Ros-Anderson Bakwa (born 26 August 2002) is a French professional footballer who plays as winger for club Lille, on loan from club Nottingham Forest.

 Club career

 On 28 May 2019, Bakwa signed his first professional contract with Bordeaux.
 He made his professional debut with Bordeaux in a 0–0 Ligue 1 tie with Nice on 27 September 2020.

 In August 2023, Bakwa signed a four-year contract with Strasbourg.
 Later that year, on 17 December, he netted his first goal for the club in a 2–1 away victory over Lorient.

 On 1 September 2025, Bakwa joined Premier League club Nottingham Forest in a deal worth €35m including add-ons and signed a five-year contract.

+On 26 August 26, Bakwa returned to France, joining Ligue 1 side Lille on a season-long loan.

 Personal life

 Born in France, Bakwa is of Congolese descent.